-In the above reaction, 3 moles of Hydrogen gas is required to react with 1 mole of nitrogen gas to form 2 units of ammonia.
+In the reaction given above, 3 moles of Hydrogen gas are required to react with 1 mole of nitrogen gas to form 2 moles of ammonia.
 But what if, during the reaction, only 2 moles of hydrogen gas is available along with 1 mole of nitrogen.
-In that case, the whole of nitrogen cannot be used as for that 3 moles of hydrogen gas is required.
-Hence, the hydrogen gas is limiting the reaction and so is called limiting reagent.
+In that case, the entire quantity of nitrogen cannot be used (because the entirety of nitrogen requires 3 moles of hydrogen gas to react).
+Hence, the hydrogen gas is limiting the reaction and is therefore called the limiting reagent for this reaction.

 What is Limiting Reagent?

 The reactant that is entirely used up in a reaction is called as limiting reagent.
-It determines when the reaction will stop.
+This reactant generally determines when the reaction will stop.
 The exact amount of reactant which will be needed to react with another element can be calculated from the reaction stoichiometry.
-The limiting reagent limits the reaction from continuing as there is nothing left to react with the excess reactants. it is the one that gets totally consumed.

-Given: 1 mol of oxygen and 1 mol of hydrogen in the reaction.
+Given: 1 mol of oxygen and 1 mol of hydrogen are present to undergo the following reaction.

-The reaction uses up hydrogen twice as fast as oxygen, so the limiting reactant would be hydrogen.
+Since the reaction uses up hydrogen twice as fast as oxygen, the limiting reactant would be hydrogen.

-- The reactant which is in a lesser amount than is required by stoichiometry is the limiting reagent.
+- The reactant which is in a lesser amount than is required by stoichiometry is the limiting reactant.

-- There’s one more method of calculation of limiting reagent in the reaction.
-In this method, the amount of product formed by each reactant is calculated.
-The limiting reagent is the one from which the minimum amount of product is formed.
-Also if we calculate the amount of one reactant needed to react with another reactant, then the reactant which is in shortage is known as limiting reagent.
+- In an alternate method of finding the limiting agent, the amount of product formed by each reactant is calculated.
+The limiting reactant is the reactant from which the minimum amount of product is formed.
+Also if we calculate the amount of one reactant needed to react with another reactant, then the reactant which is in shortage would be the required limiting reactant.

 Thus the required limiting reagent for the reaction can be identified using the points provided above.
 These reagents are very important while calculating the percentage yield of a given reaction.